OtagoCarpentries/otagocarpentries.github.io/r4ssp.md

 It would be greatly appreciated if as you complete modules you fill in this three question survey [https://tinyurl.com/r4ssp-module-fb](https://tinyurl.com/r4ssp-module-fb) which will help further iterations of the course.

-### Drop-in Sessions and Help
+### Sessions and Help

 **What:** These sessions will be structured as a workshop with content taught and some exercises available.
+There will also be an opportunity to get assistance with code you are working on.
 To get the most out of these sessions bringing your own device with access to R/RStudio is strongly recommended.

-**When:** Drop-in anytime on Mondays between 10 and 12 noon, starting from 26th July
+**When:** Mondays between 10 and 12 noon, starting from 26th July until 20 September.

 **Where:** University of Otago Science Library Seminar Room (ground floor).
 The room fits 25 people (reduced to 12 under Alert Level 2), and will operate on a first come-first served basis.